ClearComplaint

 • Retain copies of all correspondence.

-Vodafone UK complaints FAQ
+Vodafone UK complaint FAQs

 How long does Vodafone UK have to resolve my complaint?